quic/cloud-ai-sdk/models/multimodal/text_to_image/sdxl_turbo/README.md

-# Instructions to run SDXL Turbo on Cloud AI 100
+# Instructions to run SDXL-Turbo on Cloud AI 100

-The instructions below are to run the [Stable Diffusion XL Turbo model](stabilityai/sdxl-turbo) on Cloud AI 100.
+The instructions below are to run the [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo) model on Cloud AI 100.
 Compile time parameters may need to be adjusted for different cards and different SDKs.

 ## Pre-requisites